afridi-cse/100-days-code-with-python/day-03/README.md

 # Program-7 :
   Write a Python program to check whether a given string is number or not using Lambda.
 # Program-8 :
+  Write a Python program to add two given lists using map and lambda.

 # Program-9 :